jonathondilworth/UoE-MLP/README.md

-# UoE-MLP

 ### Group Project for MLP (Machine Learning Practical) - 2018

-Our interim report provides an exploritory investigation into the potential benefits of transfer learning on an image classification task (using CNNs).
+Our interim report provides an exploratory investigation into the potential benefits of transfer learning on an image classification task (using CNNs).
 Further, our final report follows up on this initial investigation.

 **Files**